dianfajar/danaoira.github.io/_posts/2017-06-05-week-1-data-visualization-with-d3js.md

 The course is a cohort of 10 students, ranging from web developers to engineers to data scientists and artists.

 - **Background:** Hi, my name is Dana.
 - **What you do:** I am a web developer turned computer science graduate currently tinkering with data visualization.
 I have extensive experience with HTML, CSS, JavaScript and Python.
-I like to translate things from the physical world down to the very last pixel on a screen, even through responsive design.
-I've been making websites since I was 10 and am passionate about the internet, my childood playground.
+I like to translate things from the physical world and make it pretty - down to the very last pixel on a screen, even through responsive design.
+I've been making websites since I was 10 and am passionate about the internet, my childhood playground.
-- **Hobbies:** Too many.
-Video games and playing with my pet bunnies, Lord Vader and Padme.
+- **Hobbies:** I have too many hobbies, but my current ones are streaming video games and playing with my pet bunnies, Lord Vader and Padme.
-- **Final project goals:** Create an interactive web visualization of my Master's project, Curriculum Graph Visualizer ([ver1](https://github.com/danaoira/cgv)) ([ver2 ideas](https://danaoira.github.io/curriculum-graph-visualizer-v2-brainstorming/))
+- **Final project goals:** I want to create a version 2.0 of my Master's project, Curriculum Graph Visualizer.
+I want to uproot it from its console-run UI to an interactive web visualization. ([ver1](https://github.com/danaoira/cgv)) ([ver2 ideas](https://danaoira.github.io/curriculum-graph-visualizer-v2-brainstorming/))

 ### Basic SVG Shapes

+On to the fun part - learning!

 We quickly dove in with an overview of XML to show its relation to HTML and SVG.
 We learned simple SVG shapes and attributes.

+I couldn't resist making a ["Hello, world!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program)

 ![01]